 In recent years, JIRA has become the leading bug tracking, issue tracking, and project management tool, and is used by 70 percent of Fortune 100 companies.
 The software offers a variety of innovative and flexible features, which allow users to get the best out of the platform.

-When our consulting team at TM Software works with customers on how best to set up their JIRA instance, one of the primary features we discuss are setting up project roles in JIRA.
+When our consulting team at Tempo works with customers on how best to set up their JIRA instance, one of the primary features we discuss are setting up project roles in JIRA.
 Project roles can be used in a flexible way to associate users and/or groups with a particular project.
 But they also gives admins greater control over who can access what information within JIRA, which is extremely important for most organizations.
 Unfortunately, from our experience, many organizations do not take advantage of this flexibility.

 Within JIRA, all users are assigned to one or more project roles, depending on how much access to data a particular user is granted.
 The default roles in JIRA are: